andresperezEUT/pysofaconventions/README.md

 ## examples

-Check the /examples folder to see some reference implementations
+Check the /examples folder to see some reference implementations.